rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION.md

 ## Step 4: Data Augmentation

-**Sample Dialogue:** MVI offers an easy and cost-effective way to augment data sets.
+MVI offers an easy and cost-effective way to augment data sets.
 At this point, you have labelled all the tank images in the uploaded data set.

 When building out a deep learning computer vision model, the more images added to the data set, the more accurate the model will generally be.
 However, there may be times when you do not have a dataset as varied or large enough to create an accurate and generalized model, and the cost of acquiring new data is too high.